Cayambe and the Ecuador Volcanoes

 Day 4: We will depart for the town of Otavalo.
 Along the way, we will stop at the Equator for a quick tour and some interesting experiments that can only be conducted at the middle of the Earth.
 We will have the evening to explore Otavalo and it’s famous marketplace.

-Day 6: We will wake up very early and drive 1.5hrs to Imbabura.
+Day 6: We will wake up very early to climb Imbabura.
 Our third acclimatization peak is over 15,000ft and will take most of the day.
 This is a spectacular climb that starts out in fields and ends in a true alpine-feel summit.
 The climb requires 3rd-4th class terrain near the summit.
-We plan to be back in Otavalo by 5PM in time for dinner.

-Day 8: After a delicious breakfast at the refuge, we will climb to the glacier on Cayambe at 16,000ft.
-The rest of the morning will be spent here practicing roped travel, crampon technique, self and team arrest.
-In the early afternoon we will descend to the refuge and drive all the way back to town to get a good nights rest at a relatively low altitude before our summit attempt.
+Day 8: After a delicious breakfast at the refuge, we drive to the higher refuge on Cayambe (15,000ft).
+The rest of the day will be spent here practicing roped travel, crampon technique, self and team arrest.
+In the early afternoon we will descend to the Yanacocha refuge to get a good nights rest at a relatively low altitude before our summit attempt.

-Day 10: With any luck and some good weather, we will ascend the slopes of Cayambe for 6-8 hours before hitting the summit just after sunrise.
-From the summit of Ecuador’s third highest peak (18,996ft) we have unobstructed views of Antisana, Cotopaxi, Chimborazo, Imbabura, and many more high peaks throughout the country.
-The descent will take about 3-4 hours before loading the truck and beginning our drive to town and a hot meal.
+Day 10: In the early morning hours, we will ascend the slopes of Cayambe for 6-8 hours before hitting the summit just after sunrise.
+From the summit of Ecuador’s third highest peak (18,996ft) we have unobstructed views of Antisana, Cotopaxi (our next objective), Chimborazo, Imbabura, and many more high peaks throughout the country.
+The descent will take about 3-4 hours before beginning our drive to town and a hot meal.

 CLIMBING ITINERARY ENDS